tboudreaux/pytopsscrape/README.md

 of on there end but be aware of this.
 (This also makes some of the tests fail as I am doing a character to character check and not a numeric similarity within threshold check)

+# Examples
+There are examples of the command line interface the the python interface in the examples directory of this repository.
+It is recommended you look at those before querying your own opacity files.
+The command line examples are all shell scripts with names that descibe that they are exmaples of while the python interface example is in the form of a Jupyter notebook in the examples/Notebooks directory.
+If you do not have jupyter installed on your computer you should be able to view the .ipynb file on github.